ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 - Locate your ProgramFiles on your computer.
 Locate the `InnovaSea` subfolder, and the `Fathom` folder within.
 - Copy the full filepath to your `vdat.exe` file for use in the Nodebook - this will look like `C:/Program Files/Innovasea/Fathom/vdat.exe`

 NOTE: Older versions of VDAT may have unintended consequences when converting newer files (like Open Protocol-enabled Innovasea receivers), and should not be used.
-Versions > vdat-9.3.0-20240207-74ad8e-release are safe to process Open Protocol data.  **NOT RECCOMENDED BY OTN:** If you are desperate for an older version of `vdat.exe` you can find them [here](https://gitlab.oceantrack.org/otndc/vdat-working-group/-/tree/master/releases?ref_type=heads)
+Versions newer than `vdat-9.3.0-20240207-74ad8e-release` are safe to process Open Protocol data.  **NOT RECCOMENDED BY OTN:** If you are desperate for an older version of `vdat.exe` you can find them [here](https://gitlab.oceantrack.org/otndc/vdat-working-group/-/tree/master/releases?ref_type=heads)

 - **MAC Users Only**
     - Locate the vdat executable in your terminal by navigating with the command `cd /path/to/vdat/file`